Historical Festival of Blossoms II

 Festival of Hydrangeas

-The Penny McHenry Hydrangea Festival of Douglasville, Georgia is named in honor and memory of Penny McHenry, founder of the American Hydrangea Society.
+The Penny McHenry Hydrangea Festival of Douglasville, Georgia, USA, is named in honor and memory of Penny McHenry, founder of the American Hydrangea Society.
 Penny has been featured on TV shows and many magazines.
 Her love for hydrangeas grew as a result of a friend sending her a hydrangea when she lost her daughter.
 She propagated that hydrangea and the rest is history.

 Japan holds several hydrangeas festivals displaying thousands of plantings and marking the beginning of the rainy season.
 One for example is held at Kyoto, a 1300 year old Gansenji Temple (www.pref.kyoto.jp/yamashiro/no-hana/gansenji.html) in the southern city of Kizu, founded by prominent Buddhist monk Gyoki, and is famous for its hydrangea garden.